postsharp/Metalama.Documentation/content/conceptual/configuration/creating-logs.md

 Diagnostic settings are cached in all processes, including background compiler processes and IDE helper processes.

-To restart background compiler processes, do the following:
+To restart background compiler processes, run the following command:

 ```powershell
 metalama kill
 ```

-If you want to change the logging configuration of the IDE processes, restart your IDE manually.
+If you need to alter the logging configuration of the IDE processes, you will need to manually restart your IDE.

 ## Step 4.
 Execute Metalama

-Execute the sequence of actions to be logged.
+Perform the sequence of actions that you wish to log.

 > [!WARNING]
-> Logging is automatically disabled after a specified number of hours since the last modification of `diagnostics.json`.
-The time value is taken from the `stopLoggingAfterHours` property in the `logging` section and defaults to 2 hours.
-You can edit `diagnostics.json` to change the value.
+> Logging is automatically disabled after a certain number of hours following the last modification of `diagnostics.json`.
+The duration is specified in the `stopLoggingAfterHours` property in the `logging` section and defaults to 2 hours.
+To change this duration, you can edit the `diagnostics.json` file.

 ## Step 5.
 Open the log file

-You will find the log under the `%TEMP%\Metalama\Logs` directory.
+You can find the log in the `%TEMP%\Metalama\Logs` directory.